pwwang/pipen/docs/api.md

 - **returns:**
 A list with or without the path of the interpreter as the first element and the script file as the last element

-#### `copyfile (src, dst) `
-Copy data from src to dst
-#### `copyfileobj (fsrc, fdst, length) `
-copy data from file-like object fsrc to file-like object fdst
-#### `copytree (src, dst, symlinks, ignore) `
-Recursively copy a directory tree using copy2().

-The destination directory must not already exist.
-If exception(s) occur, an Error is raised with a list of reasons.

-If the optional symlinks flag is true, symbolic links in the
-source tree result in symbolic links in the destination tree; if
-it is false, the contents of the files pointed to by symbolic
-links are copied.

-The optional ignore argument is a callable.
-If given, it
-is called with the `src` parameter, which is the directory
-being visited by copytree(), and `names` which is the list of
-`src` contents, as returned by os.listdir():

-callable(src, names) -> ignored_names

-Since copytree() is called recursively, the callable will be
-called once for each directory that is copied.
-It returns a
-list of names relative to the `src` directory that should
-not be copied.

-XXX Consider this example code rather than the ultimate tool.

 #### `dictUpdate (origDict, newDict) `